Challenges and gender differences in implementing gamification approach among vocational college lecturers in Malaysia

 Abstract

 Methodology: This study employed a quantitative research method.
-The respondents include 55 vocational lecturers from several vocational colleges in Malaysia.
-A set of questionnaires was used to examine the challenges faced by the lecturers in the implementation of gamification at their institutions.
-Four constructs were used to differentiate the differences of the challenges, which include support, access, competency, and applicability.
-Data collected from this study were analyzed using descriptive statistics (mean score and standard deviation) and inferential statistics (independent sample t-test) to identify the differences between gender.
+The respondents included 55 vocational lecturers from various vocational colleges in Malaysia.
+A structured questionnaire was utilized to examine the challenges faced by lecturers in implementing gamification at their institutions.
+Four key constructs—support, access, competency, and applicability—were used to assess the nature and extent of these challenges.
+The collected data were analyzed using descriptive statistics (mean score and standard deviation) and inferential statistics (independent sample t-test) to identify differences based on gender.

 Findings: The findings of this study indicated that the majority of vocational lecturers have moderate challenges when implementing gamification approaches in their teaching and learning based on the findings related to the constructs.
 In addition, it was found that there were no significant gender differences in terms of the difficulties associated with implementing gamification approaches.
 This study also showed that most vocational lecturers have the potential to apply gamification in their teaching based on their high competencies with adequate support and enough access given to them.